SKS Load Balancer and Ingress Controller

 As a prerequisite for the following documentation, you need:

-- A Exoscale SKS Cluster
+- An Exoscale SKS cluster

-- Access to your Cluster via kubectl
+- Access to your cluster via kubectl

 - Basic Linux knowledge